-As one of its objectives, the Immigration and Refugee Protection Act (IRPA) prioritizes the protection of Canadian society from persons who pose a danger to that society, who engage in activities that violate international human rights, who might impose a heavy burden on social services, who have failed to comply with immigration law or who have provided false information to immigration authorities.
+The Immigration and Refugee Protection Act (IRPA) has, as one of its objectives, the protection of Canadian society from persons who pose a danger to that society, who engage in activities that violate international human rights, who might impose a heavy burden on the country’s social services, who have failed to comply with immigration law or who have provided false information to immigration authorities.
 Any of the above persons are inadmissible as temporary or permanent residents unless they obtain an exemption to overcome their inadmissibility.
-This course covers inadmissibility categories in great detail, assisting immigration practitioners to become proficient in this area of Canadian Immigration Law.
-Emphasis is placed on both the applicable legislation and case law.
+This course covers inadmissibility categories in great detail affording the student an opportunity to become very proficient in this area of Canadian Immigration Law.
+Emphasis is placed on both the applicable legislation and the case law.

 Upon completion of this course, the successful student will have reliably demonstrated an understanding of:

 Al Parsai is a Regulated Canadian Immigration Consultant (RCIC).
 He runs his successful business in downtown Toronto, Ontario with many employees.
 Al is the author of “88 Tips on Immigration to Canada.”
 He is a member of ICCRC (Immigration Consultants of Canada Regulatory Council) and CAPIC (Canadian Association of Professional Immigration Consultants).
 Al has represented hundreds of applicants from more than 35 countries to the Canadian immigration authorities.